yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}
 '''You MUST do this if you want to use ad-hoc mode, otherwise your throughput WILL suffer!'''

+/!\ '''Tip:''' Don't forget to adjust packet filtering.
+For instance:
+{{{iptables -I forwarding_rule -j ACCEPT}}}
+enables packet forwarding (good for test, but insecure for production).

 = Ethernet switch configuration =
 Most of the routers supported by OpenWrt include a builtin switch; four lan ports and one wan port.
 What most people don't realize is that all of these ports are actually the same interface -- there is a single 10/100 Ethernet which is fed into a 6 port switch.
 5 of the ports are external and make the lan and wan ports seen on the back of the router, and one port is internally wired to the router's Ethernet interface.